Who Is Your REALTOR® Working For?

 These rules clearly establish who the REALTOR® represents in a real estate transaction — the buyer or the seller — and acknowledge that relationship in writing.
 Failure to have a written representation agreement is a breach of the RECO code of ethics.

 The next time you are buying or selling a home, you will be asked to sign some form of representation agreement.
 You will be asked to sign a listing agreement if you are a seller.
 You will be asked to sign a buyer representation agreement if you are a buyer and have agreed that the REALTOR® is representing your interests.
-And, whether you are a buyer or a seller, you will be asked to sign documentation confirming that you understand for whom the REALTOR® is working.
+Whether you are a buyer or a seller, you will be asked to sign documentation confirming that you understand for whom the REALTOR® is working.

 What follows is an excerpt from the Ontario Real Estate Association’s brochure explaining “representation.”